Cannabis and border towns in the United States: Dinosaur, Colorado

 A town of less than 400 people, Dinosaur voted 102-50 to allow marijuana dispensaries in 2016 and serves residents of Utah.

 Iron Mountain, Michigan

 Located in the Upper Peninsula of Michigan along the Wisconsin border, Iron Mountain's first recreational dispensary opened in October 2020.

 Morenci, Michigan

 Located along the Ohio border, the city of Morenci's dispensaries serve both recreational customers and Ohio medical cannabis patients who exhaust their legal supply in Ohio before purchasing more in Michigan.

 Ontario, Oregon

 Ontario, Oregon repealed its ban on cannabis dispensaries in the November 2018 general election.
 Dispensaries opened in the town the following year and immediately saw a large influx of Idaho residents.
 Tax revenue from the dispensaries has enabled Ontario to expand its city budget and cease cutting funds for general services in the city.

-Quincy, Illinois

-Located on the western Illinois state line directly across the border from Missouri, Quincy's dispensaries have been in operation since January 2020.
+However it, along with other dispensaries in Eastern Oregon, is one of the driving forces behind the creation of Greater Idaho due to the effect people there and in Idaho say it is having on their way of life and values.